iZooto-App-Push/xiaomi-sdk/README.md

 Please refer to iZooto's [Xiaomi PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-xiaomi-cloud-push) page for Xiaomi setup and [Huawei PowerPush SDK Setup](https://help.izooto.com/docs/power-push-setting-up-huawei-messenger-service) page for Huawei setup to get step-by-step instructions on how to install the plugin.

+#### SDK Methods

+Please see iZooto's [Android Native SDK References](https://help.izooto.com/docs/sdk-reference) page for a list of all the available callbacks and methods.

 #### Change Log

 Please refer to this repository's [release tags](https://github.com/izooto-mobile-sdk/xiaomi-sdk/releases) for a complete change log of every released version.